 Doctor: This one needs a bigger clamp.

-Whatever this man gets paid, it isn’t enough.
-If he’d used the wrong clamp and cut too much off, my son would endure pain and suffering throughout his life.
+Booyah!
+That’s right!
+Nurse, find one of these in XXXL Magnum…doc here knows what I’m talking about.
+By the way, doc, good eye.
+Saved my boy a lot of misery.
+If you used the wrong clamp and cut too much off, my son would endure pain and suffering throughout his life.
 Can’t put a value on that.
 Gosh what a great lawsuit.
 I’d sue everyone in the building.
 And win millions of dollars…and live on my own island…and eat three Michelin stars a day.
 We’re just talking a tiiiiiiny bit of skin…snap out of it, your son wouldn’t be happy.
+And rethink your career.

 Son: I can’t get it up.